MicrosoftDocs/power-automate-docs/articles/desktop-flows/dynamics365-cs-rpa.md

    ![](./media/dynamics365-cs-rpa/run-validation.png)

-1. The automation starts on the machine where you have installed Power Automate Desktop.
+1. The automation starts on the machine where you have installed Power Automate.
 You can watch how the automation uses the case data, opens the Contoso CRM app, and then finishes the look up automatically.
 After the automation runs, refresh the timeline to view the logs regarding the run result.
 Here's a demo on how it runs.

    ![](./media/dynamics365-cs-rpa/bf728be4c965a04f9d199266accb06bd.gif)

 ## Customize the automation solution

 1. Now you can start customizing the automation to meet your unique requirements.
-To do this, open Power Automate Desktop and then select **Edit** on the **Legacy Contoso App Contact Lookup** desktop flow.
+To do this, open Power Automate and then select **Edit** on the **Legacy Contoso App Contact Lookup** desktop flow.

    ![](./media/dynamics365-cs-rpa/a93f6fd5dd7cf00398816add4711c557.png)